 The credibility of the assumption of correct specification is, however, limited if the set of implementable classifiers is constrained exogenously, independently of any belief concerning the underlying data generating process.
 Such a situation is becoming more prevalent due to the increasing need for interpretability or fairness of classification algorithms.
 Given that $f$ determines the classification rule only through $G_f$, such constraints can be represented by shape restrictions on the prediction set of $f$, i.e., the class of feasible $f$ is represented by $\MF_{\MG} \equiv \{f \in \MF : G_f \in \MG \}$, where $\MG$ is a restricted class of sets in $\mathcal{X}$ satisfying the requirements for interpretability and fairness.
 To the best of our knowledge, how the validity of a surrogate loss approach is affected if $\MF_{\MG}$ misses the first-best classifier is not known.

 The main contribution of this paper is to establish conditions under which a surrogate loss approach is valid without assuming correct specification.
 We first characterize those conditions on surrogate loss such that minimization of the surrogate risk can lead to a second-best rule (i.e., constrained optimum) in terms of the original classification risk.
 Specifically, we show that hinge losses $\phi_h(\alpha) = c \max\{ 0, 1- \alpha \}$, $c>0$, are the only surrogate losses that guarantee consistency of the surrogate risk minimization for a second-best classifier.
-An important implication of this result is that $\ell_1$-support vector machines are the only surrogate loss based methods that are robust to misspecification.
+An important implication of this result is that $\ell_1$-support vector machines are the only surrogate loss-based methods that are robust to misspecification.

-The computational attractiveness of a surrogate loss approach crucially depends not only on the convexity of the surrogate loss function $\phi$ but also on the functional form restrictions on the classifer $f$ that lead to convex $\MF$.
-We hence investigate how additional constraints on $f$ on top of $G_f \in \MG$ can affect the consistency of the hinge risk minimization.
-As the second contribution of this paper, we characterize a simple-to-check sufficient condition for consistency of the hinge risk minimization in terms of the additional functional form restrictions we can impose on $\MF_{\MG}$.
+The computational attractiveness of a surrogate loss approach crucially depends not only upon the convexity of the surrogate loss function $\phi$ but also upon the functional form restrictions on the classifer $f$ that lead to a convex $\MF$.
+We therefore investigate how additional constraints on $f$ on top of $G_f \in \MG$ can affect the consistency of the hinge risk minimization.
+As a second contribution of this paper, we characterize a simple-to-check sufficient condition for consistency of the hinge risk minimization in terms of the additional functional form restrictions we can impose on $\MF_{\MG}$.
 We term a subclass of classifiers of $\MF_{\MG}$ satisfying the sufficient condition a \textit{classification-preserving reduction} of $\MF_{\MG}$.

 Exploiting our main theoretical results, we develop novel procedures for monotone classification.
 In monotone classification, prediction sets are constrained to